ReShift-Tools/ReShift-Tools.github.io/docs/QADE-Basics/Missions/Creating-Your-First-Mission.md

 ## Intro
 In this step-by-step tutorial, you will create a basic mission with QADE.
-By the end of the tutorial, you will have a simple mission where you have to walk to  that you can play from start to finish like in the preview below.
+By the end of the tutorial, you will have a simple mission which you can play from start to finish by walking from 1 point to another like in the preview below.

 In this tutorial you will learn all the basics of mission creation in QADE: